Jared-Godar/codeup_notes/reading/weapons_of_math_destruction_cathy_oneill_2016.md

 **Simpson's Paradox** Whole body of data displays one trend, yet when the data is subdivided, the opposite trend emerges for the subgroups.

 ## 8. Collateral Damage: Landing Credit.

+- Local bankers used to be part of the community.
+You knew each other and about each other
+- Earl Isaac and Bill Fair devised the FICO model.
+- Finances and bill-paying habits
+- Color blind
+- Predicts risk and opens the door to new borrowers
+- Many commendable, non-WMD aspects
+    - Clear feebback loop
+    - Relatively transparent
+    - Regulated
+- Scoring proliferated widely
+- eScores:
+    - Zipcode
+    - Internet surfing habits
+    - Random data
+    - Pseudoscientific model of creditworthiness
+    - Arbitrary, unaccountable, unregulated, often unfair = WMD
+- Neustar:
+    - Customer targeting services for companies
+    - Call center - heigherarchy
+    - Top deemed to be most profitable quickly funneled to operator
+    - Bottom wait longer, overflow center, machine processes
+- Capital One:
+    - on website - look at purchasing patterns / browsing
+        - (Shopping for a new Jaguar or 2003 Taurus)
+    - IP location tied to neighborhood to perceived wealth
+- Negative feedback loop:
+    - Percieved poor = low score
+    - Credit offered targeted to riskier demographic
+    - Less credit at higher interest rate for those already struggling
+- Predatory advertising
+    - Payday loans
+    - For-prifit colleges
+    - Generated through e-scores
+    - Stand-ins for credit scores
+    - Prohibited from using credit scores for marketing purposes
+    - Sloppy sustitute
+    - Paralell data marketplace with unregulated data laregely avoiding government oversight
+    - Measure success by gain in profit - justice and transparency don't fit in algorithm
+- 1950's banker
+    - Consciously or not, weighed irrelavant factors
+        - Rage, age, family history, church attendance
+        - Classified into buckets - "people like you"
+- Fair & Isaac:
+    - Ditched proxies and used relavant, financial data
+    - Focused on individual, and not others with similar attributes
+- E-scores march us back in time
+    - Blizzard of proxies
+    - Thousands of "people like you" calculations in seconds
+- Data science ethics
+    - Widely accepted race shouldn't be a codified factor
+    - What about zip code?
+        - Seems reasonable on the surface
+        - But codifying past behavior of people on this patch of real estate determining the loan a person living there can get
+        - Need to get away from 'How have people *like* you behaved in the past' towards 'how have *you* behaved in the past.
+        - Vast difference between the two questions
+- Creditwirthiness has become a proxy for other virtues, and lack thereof for a host of sins and shortcomings that have nothing to do with paying bills
+    - Toxic and ubiquitous
+- Nearly half of employers screen by credit score
+    - Creates dangerous poverty cycle
+    - Spiraling feedback loop
+    - Framing debt as a moral issue is a mistake

+## 9. No Safe Zone: Getting Insurance